katharina-schulze/SusI-Documentation/docs/user/tutorial.md

 After clicking the Play-Button, the Container will be executed by the Frontend and the Result will be returned, as seen in the Image below.

+!!! error "TODO"
-*TODO: Image of Result displayed in Frontend*
+    Image of Result displayed in Frontend